D-Chase-H/Deep_Keyword_Searcher/README.rst

 Deep_Keyword_Searcher
 ===========================

-An app that does a deep search for a keyword.
+An app that does a deep search for a keyword through folders, files, and zipped files.
   Written in Python!
     Yay!
 Go team Python!

 Can search for a Keyword:
    - In file names.